AbsaOSS/cobrix/README.md

 ## Linking

-You can link against this library in your program at the following coordinates:
+You can link to this library in your program using the following coordinates:

 <table>
 <tr><th>Scala 2.11</th><th>Scala 2.12</th><th>Scala 2.13</th></tr>